Data Warehouse Reporting & Analytics

 Cross-domain reporting: Combining data from various data domains, such as Research, Finance, and HCM in a single report.
 In the new data warehouse, all incoming data is translated into a similar “language” so it can be combined.

 Legacy reporting on HRMS and AIS/FIS data: Now that Workday is live, all new HR and finance data will be entered there.
-As part of the systems retirement plan, the outdated HRMS and AIS systems will be shut down on November 15, 2022, and the warehouse will be where users go to access Legacy HRMS and AIS data via one of our reporting tools.
+As part of the systems retirement plan, the outdated HRMS and AIS systems were decommissioned on November 15, 2022, and the warehouse is where users go to access Legacy HRMS and AIS data via one of our reporting tools.

 The data warehouse also provides reporting for systems without strong reporting capabilities.